 Cohen serves on the boards of several professional journals and societies, including the American Federation for Aging Research and the Growth Hormone Research Society.

-Cohen earned his MD degree with highest honors from the Technion School of Medicine in Israel, and was a resident and fellow at Stanford University, after which he spent seven years at the University of Pennsylvania.
+Cohen earned his M.D. with highest honors from the Technion School of Medicine in Israel, and was a resident and fellow at Stanford University, after which he spent seven years at the University of Pennsylvania.

 Last Updated: 07/01/18